Originally from The Golden City, Julie has explored the ins and outs of moving and has written all the tips down.

-Now that you have all the essential supplies make sure you see what you’re taking with you and what would be the best way to transport those delicate objects.
+Now that you have different wrapping supplies make sure you see what you’re taking with you and what would be the best way to transport those delicate objects.
 If you decide that you don’t want to use something anymore, leave it behind and don’t waste time wrapping and protecting it.
-Decluttering is one of the essential moving hacks, especially if you’re moving to another state alone since unnecessary items aren’t on the list of what do you need to rent an apartment.
+Decluttering is one of the essential moving hacks, especially if you’re relocating to another state alone since unnecessary items aren’t on the list of what you need to rent an apartment.

 Don’t mix different sizes and different shaped objects when packing to avoid any bumping and breakage – it’s surely one of the best packing tips for moving.
 Keep all the glass bowls together in one package, glass plates in another, and wine and champagne glasses in a separate package.
 Create piles of similar dishes and place them on a clean hard surface.

 Start with one pile of dishes of your choice and make sure it’s dry and clean.
 When you start packing glasses, take one glass, fill it with crumpled papers (or clean small pieces of cotton, like socks), and then cover it in a few more sheets.
-As for the bowls, cover them in papers and put one in another, and then place them in a package.
-When it comes to packing plates for moving, do the same, and put them vertically inside.
+As for the bowls, cover them in paper and put one in another, and then place them in a package.
+When it comes to packing plates, do the same, and put them vertically inside.
 Be sure that every side is well covered and that you can’t see any glass uncovered.

-Stemware can be tricky for relocating since they’re very delicate and break even around the house, let alone in a truck or a car on a bumpy road.
-Protect the stem by rolling some paper around it and fill the hollow space with crumpled papers.
-Then you can repeat the same process as with the regular, thicker glasses.
+Stemware can be tricky to relocate since they’re very delicate and break even around the house, let alone in a truck or a car on a bumpy road.
+Luckily, our experienced white glove movers can help you with that and ensure your move is efficient.
+But, if you want to try to do it on your own, protect the stem by rolling some paper around it and filling the hollow space with crumpled paper.
+Then you can repeat the same process as with the regular, thicker glasses and other fragile items.

-Covering your breakables in the paper can be enough when you’re learning how to pack glassware for moving.
+Covering your breakables in the paper can be enough when you’re learning how to pack glassware.
 If you want to be completely assured that no damage happens, roll some bubble wrap over the item.
-An alternative is to take some towels, clothes, or t-shirts and to cover each item in it.
+An alternative is to take some towels, clothes, or t-shirts and cover each item in them.
 After that, just put them in the package, but be sure that you don’t overfill it.
-Since you’re packing dishes for moving, the box can’t be too heavy, so it doesn’t rip open and all of the contents fall out.
+Since you’re packing dishes for moving, the box can’t be too heavy, so it doesn’t rip open and all the contents fall out.